tenant dies in your rental property

 If you find yourself in the unfortunate situation of discovering that your tenant has passed away, contact 911 or the appropriate authorities immediately.
 They will handle the scene as needed, and you should wait to take any further action until authorities permit you to do so.

 Let the authorities deal with contacting the next of kin.
-These types of notifications can be sensitive and you do not want to place yourself in the middle of the situation.
+These notifications can be sensitive, and you want to avoid placing yourself in the middle of the situation.

 Step 2: Wait For Official Notification